 Sugar in your diet won’t do you any favors, but sugar in your beauty products?
 Well, that’s a totally different story.
 When it comes to our bodies, we’re often told to avoid sugar or we run the risk of developing everything from cancer to insulin resistance (eek).
 But incorporating it into your beauty routine can actually be good for you.

-Sugar is naturally gentle abrasive, so it’s perfect for polishing sensitive areas like your face and lips.
+Sugar is a naturally gentle abrasive, so it’s perfect for polishing sensitive areas like your face and lips.
 It’s also a humectant, meaning it draws in much-needed moisture to parched skin and seals it in.
 When your skin starts acting up, just whip up this simple sugar scrub for face to buff away flakes, clear pores and lock in moisture.

 How to Make a Sugar Scrub for the Face

-Everything from hormones to diet can wreak havoc on our skin.
-And once skin issues crop up, they can be made worse by exposure to the harsh winter elements.
+Everything from hormones to diet can wreak havoc on your skin.
+And once skin issues crop up, they can be made worse by exposure to the harsh elements.
 Dry skin is more sensitive than hydrated skin, so until you slough away dead skin cells and replenish moisture, you may be plagued by pimples, redness and rashes.